ecssiah/libgdx-and-jruby/README.md

     end

+You need to define the implemented methods.
+Also, notice that Ruby treats almost all numbers the same.
+No more f's all over the place or issues with whether or not you sent a float or a int to a function.
+If you need to convert the number objects have short little methods built in.

+    @float.to_i
+    @integer.to_s

+These will take a float to an integer and an integer to a string.
+There are more .to_ methods as well.

-First, to make it run the Initializer must be updated to include all of the new imports.
+Finally, to make it run the Initializer must be updated to include all of the new imports.

     require 'java'